richalanforlife/theFile/README.md

 # theFile
-Your first task: create a new repository, create a README.nd File and upload another file.
+Your first task: create a new repository, create a README.nd file and upload another file.

 You can find a playlist of videos about git by [link](https://www.youtube.com/watch?v=KnINsmXT9_c)